hollaex/hollaex-kit/README.md

 });
 ```

-`userInfo`, `userOrder`, `userTrade`, `userWallet` are only `partial` and send data once.
+`userInfo`, `userOrder`, and `userTrade` are only `partial` and send data once.
 These sockets are similar to GET requests and you should not expect any updates after you receive the first set of data.

+`userWallet` gives updates on changes in the user's wallet

-However `userUpdate` is what is used for all updates on user's private data.
+`userUpdate` is what is used for all updates on user's private data.

 These are list of `userUpdate` client gets after subscription.